sandarm-1/5T_Amplifier/Gain_analysis.md

 Overall **we get the same Rout result as before (with the “not so thorough” approach) but this time it’s with a thorough analysis.**

+### Gain = Gm·Rout

 With this we have the overall Gm and overall Rout of the transconductor.

-So this is the overall opamp that we can make with this circuit.
+So now we can calculate the overall Gain Ao=Gm·Rout.
+This is the overall opamp that we can make with this circuit.

 ![image](https://user-images.githubusercontent.com/95447782/168847704-933a5462-92eb-46e6-9042-269df413213a.png)

+And that's the GAIN of the single stage amplifier.

 **This is the 5T-OTA or DIFF PAIR WITH CURRENT MIRROR LOAD, or BASIC SINGLE STAGE AMPLIFIER.**